AVatch/oauth_service/README.md

 ## Overview
-An expressJS + passport oath proxy to quickly get setup with various OAuth providers.
+An expressJS + passport oauth proxy to quickly get setup with various OAuth providers.
 As of now, this node application simply guides a person through a provider's oauth flow and then redirects the user back to a client url with the users basic information as url query params.